agrawalnandini/hyperfunds/README.md

  ./stopHyperFunds - stop all docker containers and the network from running.

 # Contact Information
-You can report any bugs to or get clarifications from any of the three of us:\
+You can report any bugs to or get clarifications from any of the three of us:

 Nandini Agrawal (nandini.agrawal_ug20@ashoka.edu.in)\
 Prashanthi R (prashanthi.r_ug20@ashoka.edu.in)\
 Shivam Agarwal (shivam.agarwal_ug20@ashoka.edu.in)

+# Note

+This application accepts only ashoka.edu.in domain email IDs